 As I mentioned in part 4, we will not consider what happens to the electrons or orbitals as a bond forms.
 Atomic, hybrid and molecular orbitals are mathematical functions, derived/approximated from the Schrödinger wave equation and not derived by experiment.
 In other words, orbitals do not exist in a physical sense.
-It follows then that hybridisation is not a physical process, even though the physical connection may seem to be a plausible idea when you think about wave interference (demonstrated shortly).
-Hybridisation is a mathematical method which enables scientists to derive the properties of hybrid orbitals.
-It was introduced to enable scientists to further develop the limited description of atomic orbitals so that orbitals, in general, better describe real systems.
-From a technical standpoint, hybridisation is a linear combination of atomic orbitals:
+It follows then that hybridisation is not a physical process, even though it may seem to be a plausible idea when you think about wave interference (demonstrated shortly).
+Hybridisation is a mathematical method which enables us to calculate hybrid orbitals when we need to and is technically represented by a linear combination of atomic orbitals:

 hybrid orbital = a(s-orbital) + b(p-orbital)

-From this equation, you can see that the hybrid orbital adopts some of the characteristics of an s-orbital and some of the p-orbital, depending on the magnitude and sign of the constants a and b.
+For the above example, the hybrid orbital function is sum (or difference) of parts of an s-orbital and parts of a p-orbital.
+That is, it adopts some of the characteristics of an s-orbital and some of the p-orbital, depending on the magnitude and sign of the constants a and b.
 The justification regarding how orbitals mix and in which combinations (what the values of a and b are) is beyond the scope of this series.
 I will go straight to the results.

 We can view hybridisation as a process of orbital interaction (on the same atom), one which is dependent on the phase and shape of the orbitals concerned.
 You should be aware of three types of hybrid orbitals, which we will cover one by one.
 Let us explore our first type of hybrid orbital, when one s-orbital mixes with one p-orbital (Figure 9.2(a)).
 I have demonstrated the ideas with the px orbital, though you could also mix with one of the other p-orbitals as well.